-Comoros ranked 160th out of 190 countries in the World Bank’s 2020 Doing Business Report, gaining four places compared to the previous year.
 The Investment Code of Comoros does not provide an explicit definition of FDI, and the regulatory environment still imposes significant burdens on investors.
-However, the government is committed to reform the investment code and establish a single point of contact for setting up a company.
-The poor quality of its infrastructure, the limited size of its domestic market, geographical isolation, frequent water and electricity shortages, limited natural resources and an unskilled workforce are all factors that also hinder FDI.
+However, the government is committed to reforming the investment code and establishing a single point of contact for setting up a company.
+Comoros has a range of natural resources, including fisheries, agriculture, and minerals, which can offer investment opportunities for foreign investors; moreover, the archipelago has a relatively low cost of labor compared to other countries.
+Comoros is a member of several regional trade agreements, which can provide foreign investors with access to markets in other countries in the region.
+Nevertheless, the poor quality of its infrastructure, the limited size of its domestic market, geographical isolation, frequent water and electricity shortages, limited natural resources, and an unskilled workforce are all factors that also hinder FDI.
 Additionally, property rights are not well protected, and contracts are weakly enforced.
 The judicial system, based on both Sharia (Islamic) law and the French legal code, is weak and subject to political influence.
 Corruption is reported at all levels of government and is exacerbated by internal political disputes and competition for resources among the administrations of the three islands.
+The National Investment Promotion Agency (NIPA) is the government agency in charge of investment promotion.
+Its main tasks are to facilitate and monitor these investments, and to ensure the link between the government and international investors interested in the Comoros.
+Comoros ranks 8th among the 180 economies on the 2023 Corruption Perception Index and 132nd out of 184 countries on the latest Index of Economic Freedom.

 Comoros | Sub-Saharan Africa | United States | Germany | |